 To save energy, the operator control unit switches to power-saving mode.
 The factory-set period before the control unit switches to power-saving mode is 20 seconds and cannot be changed.
-Connected accessories are deactivated and then reactivated at the next command from a button or radio.
+Connected accessories are deactivated and then reactivated with the next command via the button or radio.
 Connected accessories may include: photocell, safety contact strip and external radio receiver.